Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 Code for the shufflecards function was taken and adapted from https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array.

 ### Media
+The christmas banner image, three background images, twelve card front images, and one card back image were taken from https://www.vecteezy.com/free-vector.

+The christmas banner image was edited and cleaned up to make it more transparent using microsoft paint.

+The card flip sound and cheering sound for the celebration modal were taken from https://pixabay.com/.

 ### Acknowledgments
 Templates for the readme.md and testing.md were based on ones created by Kera Cudmore at https://github.com/kera-cudmore/readme-examples.